venice1200/MiSTer_i2c2oled/README.md

   The Screensaver Interval in Seconds.
   `SCREENSAVER_START=6`
   The Screensaver starts after **SCREENSAVER_START x SCREENSAVER_INTERVAL** Seconds.
+  The Screensaver shows the actual time, the text "i2c2oled", the text "MiSTer FPGA" and the Corename.

 * Options for AD7414 temperature output (see below)
   `SHOW_TEMP="no"`